DhirenWalia/DaTasty/README.md

 - Is it ready to train a model — or to feed into an LLM pipeline?
 - Out of everything wrong with this data, what should be fixed *first*?

 Answering these manually is slow, inconsistent, and easy to skip under deadline pressure.
 Most commercial data-quality platforms that answer these questions are also expensive and out of reach for students, small teams, and individual analysts.
-DATATSTY is an attempt to make a transparent, rules-based version of that workflow freely accessible.
+DaTasty is an attempt to make a transparent, rules-based version of that workflow freely accessible.

 ---